carlos-molina/TECOmate/README.md

 receive data and events from on-blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.
+For example, the hybrid architecture can be used to address the conflict between the indelible append-only data model that underpins blockchains and the right to request deletion of personal data granted by the EU General Data Protection Regulation (GDPR) of May 2018.
+In this scenario, the Contract Compliance Checker can be loaded with a smart contract that stipulates the conditions that personal data need to satisfy before becoming accessible to on-blockchain smart contracts and stored in indelible blocks.

 ## Example of a smart contract
 Let us use the following business contract agreed upon